 - a.
 As part of the preliminary plat application, the applicant must submit an inventory of existing cemetery elements (such as walls, gates, landscape features and tombstones, including a record of their inscriptions) and their condition. - b.
 An appropriate fence or wall constructed of stone, brick, metal or wood must be maintained or provided to delineate the cemetery boundaries, and its design must be approved by the Planning Board or its designee prior to the issuance of any permits. - 13.
-Town of Upper Marlboro-As was noted in the previous staff report for this application, staff have met twice with the Town Commissioners of Upper Marlboro.
+Town of Upper Marlboro3⁄4 Staff met twice with the Town Commissioners of Upper Marlboro.
 The latest meeting was on January 13, 2003.
 At that meeting, the commissioners expressed a number of concerns including the location and nature of stormwater management, impacts to the transportation system, appropriate disposition of the cemeteries and an easement, and land that is not reflected on the plan that is purported to be owned by the town.